npm/npm/README.md

       npm.on("log", function (message) { .... })
     })

-See `./cli.js` for an example of pulling config values off of the command line arguments.
+See `./bin/npm.js` for an example of pulling config values off of the command line arguments using nopt.
 You may also want to check out `npm help config` to learn about all the options you can set there.

-As more features are added for programmatic access to the npm library, this section will likely be split out into its own documentation page.

 ## More Docs